Reducing the Risk of Groundwater Contamination by Improving Animal Manure Management

 Some facilities for storage of solid or semisolid manure are designed to allow seepage from the manure stack.
 In these instances, the design must include storage and treatment facilities for the waste that seeps out.
 If conditions allow, structures such as settling basins or terraces can be used to hold back solids, and concrete or earthen storage basins can be used to store the liquid runoff.
 Don't consider these systems on sites with coarse-textured soils, creviced bedrock or shallow water tables.

 The best way to handle seepage is to channel it into a watertight holding pond or storage tank.
 In those areas where sufficient soil is unavailable for the construction of filter strips, or where the construction of a holding pond is not feasible, another option is to build a roof over the structure to eliminate additional water being added to the manure stack.
 Roofed storage systems require adequate bedding to absorb and retain the liquid portion of the manure.

-Short-term storage (usually 60 days to 90 days) is an important option available for farmers.
+Short-term storage, usually 60 to 90 days, is an important option for farmers.
 It allows them to hold livestock manure during periods when daily spreading may not be feasible.
-Short-term storage is restricted primarily to solid manure and has the disadvantage of handling the manure twice.
-Designs are available, though, for structures for short-term storage that facilitate handling and provide effective protection for surface water and groundwater.
+Short-term storage is restricted mainly to solid manure and has the disadvantage of having to handle the manure twice.
+Designs are available for structures for short-term storage that facilitate handling and provide effective protection for surface water and groundwater.

 Many farmers have open housing for young stock, such as pole sheds, where manure is allowed to accumulate for extended periods of time.
 Roofs on these structures keep rain and snow off the manure.
 These structures are relatively safe for water quality if they are protected from surface-water runoff and if adequate bedding is provided to absorb liquids in the manure.
 To minimize water quality problems, provide adequate bedding to reduce seepage and clean these sheds as frequently as possible.